yuin/gopher-lua/README.rst

 - Be a scripting language with extensible semantics.
 - User-friendly Go API
-    - The stack besed API like the one used in the original Lua implementation will cause a performance improvements in GopherLua (It will reduce memory allocations and concrete type <-> interface conversions).
+    - The stack based API like the one used in the original Lua implementation will cause a performance improvements in GopherLua (It will reduce memory allocations and concrete type <-> interface conversions).
       GopherLua API is **not** the stack based API.